ices-eg/wg_WGEEL/Misc/wkeelmigration/jags_modelling.md

 The previous function looks at different criterion: it put the data in the wide format and check if we have at least 3 months around the peak.
 Moreover, it seeks for two extreme months when the cumulative catch is below 10%.
-If there is no missing month between these two extreme months, the season is kept.
+If there is now missing month between these two extreme months, the season is kept.
 Using this function, we can make a preliminary screening of available series.